Service Line Coverage: Protect Your Water & Sewer Lines

 Understanding why lines fail helps you assess your own risk level:

-• Tree root intrusion — The #1 cause of sewer line damage.
-Roots seek moisture and nutrients inside pipes, infiltrating cracks in older clay or cast-iron lines and eventually causing blockages or collapse.
+• Tree root intrusion.
+The #1 cause of sewer line damage.
+Roots seek moisture and nutrients and infiltrate cracks in older clay or cast-iron lines, eventually causing blockages or collapse.

-• Aging and corrosion — Homes built before the 1980s typically used cast iron or clay pipes that corrode and crack over time.
-Corrosive soils accelerate the process significantly.
+• Aging and corrosion.
+Homes built before the 1980s typically used cast iron, galvanized steel, or clay pipes that corrode and crack over time.
+Soil chemistry and water mineral content accelerate this.

-• Freezing temperatures — Water inside service lines freezes and expands during extreme cold, causing pipes to burst or crack — particularly in regions with harsh winters.
+• Freezing temperatures.
+Water inside service lines freezes and expands during extreme cold, causing pipes to burst or crack.
+Freeze-thaw cycles also shift the surrounding soil.

-• Ground shifting and soil movement — Erosion, heavy rainfall, seismic activity, or nearby construction can shift soil and exert pressure on buried pipes, causing misalignment, joint separation, or collapse.
+• Ground shifting and soil movement.
+Erosion, heavy rainfall, drought, seismic activity, or nearby construction can shift soil and stress buried pipes, causing misalignment or joint separation.

 Compare Home Insurance Plans in Ohio